-The history of Kematen/Caminata
+The history of Kematen

-Indeed near Kematen in the early summer of 1027 an important event took place.
-Emperor Konrad II, with a very strong army, paused on his way back to the North from his coronation in Rome.
-On 1 June he distributed a document " in monte Rittena in loco qui dicitur Fontana frigid” (in other words in a place called Cold Fountain on the Ritten) and gave therewith the Earldoms of Vinschgau and Bozen together with the Forest on the Ritten to the Bishop of Trient.
+Supposedly, an important event took place near Kematen in the early summer of 1027: Emperor Conrad II and his army were on their way back from his coronation in Rome towards the North.
+On June 1st he issued a document " in monte Rittena in loco qui dicitur Fontana frigida" (i.e. on Mount Renon in a place called cold fountain) and thus donated the counties of Vinschgau and Bozen together with the "Forest on the Ritten" to the Bishop of Trento.

 Still today there is the " Kaltenbrunner Wiese" above Lengmoos and near Kematen - and the fact that the emperor rested here shows that Lengmoos was an important location on the journey over the Brenner pass even before the hospice was transferred to the Teutonic Knights (the later Kommende Lengmoos at the apex of the so-called Ulrich Pass).
 Until the end of the 15th century, what we know today as the "Brenner Route" through the Eisack valley was only a miserable, often impassable mule track, which required the exhausting detour over the Ritten between Kollmann and Bozen.

 “Those who ruled the Ritten controlled the traffic between Bavaria and Italy” states the Munich historian Irmgard Heitmeier in her study of the Ritten in the early Middle Ages, who also pointed out that the “forest” on the Ritten was not just a forest, but also a Royal Forest, assigned to a highly organized royal court of Carolingian style.